Educational Facilities and Resources

 TriState College Libraries Cooperative (TCLC): Pennsylvania faculty and students may borrow items from TCLC libraries by presenting a letter of introduction authorized by a PCOM librarian.

 Pennsylvania Academic Library Consortium Inc. (PALCI): A web gateway, which allows simultaneous searching of academic library catalogs in Pennsylvania.
-PCOM library users can directly initiate requests for most items found in PALCI using the LIB# on the PCOM ID card.
-The library also participates in the National Network of Libraries of Medicine.
+PCOM library users can directly initiate requests for most items found in PALCI via the EZBorrow program.
+Pennsylvania faculty and students may borrow items from PALCI libraries by presenting a Reciprocal On-Site Borrowing Authorization Form signed by a PCOM librarian.

 National Network of Libraries of Medicine (NN/LM): PCOM Library is a member of DOCLINE, the National Library of Medicine’s interlibrary loan system.